How creativity can improve wellness

 Synonyms: inventiveness, imagination, imaginativeness, innovation, originality, individuality

-Jokes aside, creativity brings more value to the world than many of us realise.
+Jokes aside, creativity undeniably brings more value to the world than many of us realise.
 Studies like the BBC Arts Great British Creativity Test have shown there is a strong relationship between creativity and wellness.
-The results of the study, with almost 50,000 participants, suggested that being creative can reduce stress, free up headspace and improve self-development, which helps build self-esteem.
+Moreover, the results of the study, with almost 50,000 participants, suggested that being creative can reduce stress.
+Consequently, it can free up headspace and improve self-development, which helps build self-esteem.

 Creativity is so much more than the arts.
-Creativity is about how we create new ideas and implement them into every aspect of society.
+It is about how we create new ideas and implement them into every aspect of society.

-Of course, this includes creating unique, never-seen-before art, but it also includes engineers breaking the boundaries of what is possible and businesses creating new products.
+Of course, being creative includes creating unique, never-seen-before art.
+However, it also includes engineers breaking the boundaries of what is possible and businesses creating new products.
 It includes inventors, scientists and theorists.
-It ranges from how we understand the planet we live in and the others in our solar system to how a neighbour managed to innovate their barbecue set up.
+Likewise, it includes how we understand the planet we live in and the others in our solar system.
+It even includes how a neighbour managed to innovate their barbecue set up.

 Creativity is not all about the big revolutionary ideas.
-Any creative activity keeps the brain active and causes spurts of dopamine that improves our wellbeing.
-Furthermore, when we recognise our own creative capacity and potential, it can start positively impacting our wellness and self-worth, changing how we view ourselves.
+Rather, any creative activity keeps the brain active and causes spurts of dopamine that improves our wellbeing.
+Furthermore, when we recognise our own creative capacity and potential.
+Significantly, it can start positively impacting our wellness and self-worth, changing how we view ourselves.

 If you need some inspiration for how to bring creativity into your daily life to improve your wellbeing, we’ve mind mapped a few ideas: